I have dementia: I want to learn

 When symptoms of dementia start before the age of 65, we use the term “young onset dementia”.

 To learn more about the unique challenges that young onset dementia brings, visit the Alzheimer Society of Canada’s website and review our peer-developed Young Onset Dementia resource booklet.
+You may also be interested in the Personal Checklist intended to help people be aware of the signs and symptoms of Young Onset Dementia.

 We encourage individuals diagnosed with young onset dementia to contact us and to participate in our First Steps learning series, offered in-person and online.